-The CSU University Catalog and CSU Website are resources for online degree program listings and other information not contained in the Student Handbook.
+The CSU University Catalog and CSU Website are resources for online degree program listings and other information that may not be contained in the Student Handbook.

 Scope of the Student Handbook

 The policies and procedures contained in the Columbia Southern University (CSU) Student Handbook are applicable to all members of the CSU community, including students, staff, faculty, and administration.
 The Student Handbook is the official document regarding policies, procedures, and resources of Columbia Southern University.